 KAREN: A business editor reached out, and we tossed around ideas, which led me to talk with a literary agent, which led to a book proposal and then a deal with Simon & Schuster.
-I had written an article a couple of years prior that my agent thought would appeal to publishers, and she was right.
+I had written an article for Wired a couple of years prior that my agent thought would appeal to publishers, and she was right.
 I liked the idea, too, because I’m convinced that this business of connecting, reconnecting, and staying in touch with people over the years gives us a powerful resource for life.
 It’s much more about that than it is connecting with people around a job search.

 NICK: If you were to give advice to someone who doesn’t think of themselves as a natural networker, what would that be?

 KAREN: “Networking” is a word I would love to banish!
 Many of us are not “natural networkers” and even extroverts tell me they hate the transactional nature of that word.
 But many of us are curious, and kind by nature, and naturally want to connect with our colleagues, former colleagues, and other contacts we make over time.
 These people are all the basis of your long-term network.
 It’s built around people you like, enjoy, and remember.
 And building these connections is all done one by one, never in a group (or at a “networking event” - !).